elijahc/elijahc.github.io/_posts/2017-11-07-jupyter-hub.md

 ---
 layout: single
 title: Using Jupyterhub with pyenv
+excerpt: I use jupyterhub a lot for data exploration and this is my setup for running it remotely
 ---

+I use jupyterhub a lot for data exploration and this is my setup for running from a remote workstation so I can access it in a browser from anywhere

 # Using JupyterHub

 ## Installation Instructions

 > Python 3.4 or greater